addrummond/jsockd/Readme.md

-        "source": "foo.js",        // the source file (null if unavailable) "line": 1,                 // the line number (null if unavailable) "column": 26,              // the column number (null if unavailable) "mapped": {                // null if no sourcemap available
+        "source": "foo.js",        // the source file (null if unavailable) "line": 1,                 // the line number (null if unavailable) "column": 26,              // the column number (null if unavailable) "mapped": {                // null if no source map available
           // the fields above for the function/location in the original source file }
      },